taxisuper/frontend/readme.md

 --

 Ok, so `createStore` is expecting this thing called a reducer as the first argument, which apparently is a function.
-The reducer is a core concept in redux - they are functions that describe how your state is changed, or mutated, as we like to say.
+The reducer is a core concept in redux - they are functions that perform transformations on your application data.

 The function signature for a reducer looks like this:

 `(state, action) => state`

+The responsibility of a reducer is simply to return a new version of the state whenever something happens.
+The event that something happens - it might be a user interaction, a timeout, ajax calls - are signalled using what is called `actions`.
+We'll come back to these in just a bit.

 Let's create a simple function just to get our store up and running.
 This example will serve our purpose: